-If you think you need a slab leak repair in Portland, call us at Apollo Drain right away.
+If you think you need a slab leak repair in Portland, call us at Apollo Plumbing, Heating and Air Conditioning right away.
 Don’t let a slab leak go because it can cause major problems in your home!
 Instead, stop searching for “slab leak repair near me” and call us now.
 We’ll have an expert to your door ASAP to fix your slab leak soon!

 Slab leaks can stay hidden for a long time unless you know exactly what you’re looking for.
 If you see any of these signs, call us right away.

-The best way to know for sure whether or not you have a slab leak is to call your slab leak plumber in Portland from Apollo Drain.
+The best way to know for sure whether or not you have a slab leak is to call your slab leak plumber in Portland from Apollo Plumbing, Heating and Air Conditioning.
 We’ll get to you fast because we know that a slab leak is no laughing matter.

 We use the latest in slab leak detection in Portland so we can find your leak fast.
 Once we know where it is, we’ll let you know what needs to be done to fix.
 We’ll be on the job fast and get your slab leak repaired before it does any more damage to your house.

-Call Apollo Drain, your slab leak detection and repair company in Portland, today or whenever you need help with a slab leak.
+Call Apollo Plumbing, Heating and Air Conditioning, your slab leak detection and repair company in Portland, today or whenever you need help with a slab leak.
 We’ll get your home back to normal soon!